 What can I do to keep my breasts healthy?

 Some breast cancer risks can’t be controlled, like your age or having a family history of breast cancer.
 But there are some things you can do to reduce your risk:

 It’s also important to talk to your doctor or nurse about breast cancer screenings.
-Though breast screenings can’t prevent cancer, they can help to find cancer earlier, when they are easier to treat.
+Though breast screenings can’t prevent cancer, they can help to find cancer earlier, when it’s easier to treat.

 How often should I get a breast cancer screening?